 With Project Stratus, Juniper Networks partially unveiled what it promises will be a bold fabric-based data center strategy to address cloud computing pain points.

 Officially announced at Juniper's Worldwide Analyst Meeting this week, "Stratus" details were scarce, but Juniper made clear that it is intent on penetrating the data center with a message of network simplicity, flexibility and performance.
-But Stratus won't reach the market
+But Stratus won't reach the market in 2009.

 "Our customers require long-term planning for their future data centers," said David Yen, executive vice president of Juniper's newly formed Data Center Business Group.
 "They prefer to work with strategic data center vendors that have a compelling vision, expertise and determination to deliver the ultimate solution.
 That's why we are disclosing the project today, but for competitive reasons we are not publicly disclosing any details of the project regarding significant milestones, the configurations, the pricing, or availability."

 Project Stratus, named after the thin, flat cloud formations, is planned to launch a Juniper data center fabric, which includes the hardware, software and infrastructure needed to run a data center.